Art of Music Studio

 Masterclasses include: Julius Baker, Alain Marion, Patrick Gallois, Anne Diener Zentner, Carol Wincenc, Tadeu Coelho, Brad Garner, Gary Schocker, Sandra Church, Susan Hoeppner, Nobutaka Shimizu, Peter Lloyd, Miodrag Azanjac, Ljubisa Jovanovic, etc.

-Ms. Lukic is currently the principal flautist of the Valley Symphony Orchestra, works as a flute and piano teacher, freelance performer, and is a member of several chamber groups in Los Angeles.
-She especially enjoys working with children of all ages, teaching flute, group keyboard classes, piano, and preschool programs for Art of Music Studio.
+Ms. Lukic is currently the principal flautist of the Valley Symphony Orchestra, works as a flute, piano, and voice teacher, freelance performer, and is a member of several chamber groups in Los Angeles.
+She especially enjoys working with children of all ages, teaching flute, group keyboard classes, piano, voice, and preschool programs for Art of Music Studio.

 Ms. Lukic and Ms. Henderson perform together as Duo Appassionato since 1994.